Department Graduate Handbook

 VI.
 GRADUATE STUDENT FUNDING AND TEACHING APPOINTMENTS

-The Department of History nominates students to the Graduate School for fellowship funding, including University Fellowships and Graduate Enrichment Fellowships.
+The Department of History nominates students to the Graduate School for fellowship funding, including University Fellowships and Graduate Access Fellowships.
 Students do not apply for these fellowships.
 Fellows are appointed by the Graduate School for 12-, 24-, or 36-month terms.
 They must enroll for 12 graduate credit hours each semester of their fellowship tenure, except after candidacy when they must enroll for three graduate credit hours.

 The major fellowships awarded by the Graduate School to incoming students include: